herflis/docs-temp/content/basic-concepts.md

 sensenet offers you a rich API allowing you to manage, integrate and deliver content on all types of clients, devices and platforms.
 This section explains the API structure and main concepts in more depth.

-The Content Repository is an [OData](https://www.odata.org/) producer which means your application can consume our [OData](https://www.odata.org/) service to create web and mobile apps or any other type of content based applications.
+Our API is an [OData](https://www.odata.org/) producer which means your application can consume our [OData](https://www.odata.org/) service to create web and mobile apps or any other type of content based applications.
 It supports CRUD operations, properties, binary streams, paging options, custom queries and many more.

 The requested resource can be any content in the repository (since everything is a content in sensenet, it could be really anything) that is permitted for the current user.